alrichardbollans/spatial-preposition-annotation-tool/README.md

 * Tkinter

 ###### Note
 The BGUI module has been included in the appropriate directory in the repository.
-We recommend keeping the version that is included in our repository as we have made minor changes to it.
+We recommend keeping the version that is included in our repository as we have made minor changes to it, [see here](https://blender.stackexchange.com/questions/119394/how-to-make-a-bgui-widget-always-focused-active).

 ### Contact
 If you have any comments, queries or want to ask about extensions of the tool to fit your needs dont hesitate to get in touch!